virengajera/blog/README.md

 # Blog web application using Node.js.

-Blod web applicatin written in html,css(Bootstrap) and server side programming  in node.js(express js framework) .
+Blog web applicatin written in html,css(Bootstrap) and server side programming  in node.js(express js framework) .
 In this  MySQL database is used

 ### Features